Answers to frequently asked questions about the referendum.

 2. Will the project look exactly like it is designed?
 The drawings you see are conceptual renderings outlining features that were outlined as primary needs in our community surveys and our strategic planning meetings.
 They are by no means final.
 As we share information about the referendum we are listening and gathering feedback.
 If the vote is successful, there will be more community meetings and time spent with teachers, parents, and families before final designs are selected.
 3. How can open enrolled families support the project?
 Even though our open enrolled families cannot vote, we plan to send information with all our students.
 Parents are connected and our open enrolled families can certainly advocate and support the project by talking with other parents and family members that live in the district who can vote.

-5. Why don't we remodel and/or add on to Newfolden Elementary?
+6. Why don't we remodel and/or add on to Newfolden Elementary?
 We did study that option.
 There comes a point where the cost to remodel in dollars and adjustments needed during the school year doesn’t make sense.
+The cost to add on needs to Newfolden Elementary would cost at least 12 million dollars and disrupt the school year considerable as adding on would result in loss of gym programming or require us to send elementary over to the high school for gym during construction.
 In studying our energy and operating costs, Newfolden Elementary is our least efficient building costing $1.88 per square foot in utilities per year compared to $0.82 per square foot at our high school and $1.32 per square foot at Viking.
 Overall, Newfolden Elementary is our oldest building, set on site of the 1916 school building.
 The gym is the oldest part of the current school built in 1940.
 The heating is low-efficiency and it would be extremely costly to add duct work and replace the boiler with a high-efficiency boiler.
-Adding on would result in loss of gym programming or require us to send elementary over to the high school for gym during construction.
 Replacing the building was determined to be the best option for the district in maximizing long-term costs and minimizing disruption to student instruction.